mpasricha1/readme_generator/README.md

 * [Question](#questions)

 ## Description
-The following project will take a bunch of inputs from a user and then generate a readme based on the user input
+This application was created in order to create readme files programatically.
+The user is given a series of prompts to answer which will become the content for the read me.
 ## Installation
-npm init npm install inquirer npm install fs
+To run this application the user must first have node js installed.
+There are two dependencies that must also be installed.
+These are inquirer and fs modules.
+You can install these with the following commands npm install inquirer and npm install fs
 ## Usage
-Generate a readme
+to quickly build a readme for your application
 ## License
-This application is licenses by MIT
+This application is licenses by Apache-2.0
 ## Contributing
-Makr
+Mark
 ## Tests
 ## Questions
 Questions can be sent to the following email markp862@gmail.com or you can visit my github page at [GitHub Link](#https://github.com/mpasricha1).